ilmax/site/content/posts/obsolete-endpoints/index.md

 > Minimal API is a simplified approach for building HTTP APIs in ASP.NET Core.
 For more details, refer to the official [documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview?view=aspnetcore-8.0)

-Adding the `[Obsolete]` attribute though, is only adding some metadata to the endpoint that will reflect in the OpenApi definition and the Swagger UI, so we need to manually emit some custom telemetry ourselves, follow along to discover how to do it.
+Adding the `[Obsolete]` attribute though, is only adding some metadata to the endpoint that will reflect in the OpenApi definition and the Swagger UI, so we need to manually emit some custom telemetry ourselves and follow along to discover how to do it.

 ## Intercepting endpoint invocations